Albi1999/Starbucks_beverage_calories_prediction_models/Statistical_Learning_Final_Report.md

 Boxplots are a type of graphical representation used to display the distribution of a dataset.
 They provide a visual summary of the data, enabling us to quickly identify key statistical measures such as median, quartiles and outliers.
 This visualization also helps us to determine the spread and variability of the data.

-In this section, we create the boxplots of our dataset.

 <img src="Statistical_Learning_Final_Report_files/figure-html/boxplot-1.png" style="display: block; margin: auto;" />